.NET React Templates

 ├── Configure.*.cs # Modular startup configuration

-└── wwwroot/ # Static files (production)
+└── wwwroot/ # Production static files (from MyApp.Client/dist)

 ├── app/ # Next.js App Router pages